 There are several teaching titles in Kempo Karate, of which, our ranking system has retained three: Sensei, Professor, and Grandmaster.
 These titles then get broken down into “junior” and “senior” levels (i.e. at 5th Dan an Instructor enters Professorship titles but his/her formal title is “Associate Professor”).
-A teaching title is more than a respect-grab or fancy term, a teaching title is something that is earned through extensive testing on Kempo theory and principles.
+A teaching title is something that is earned through extensive testing on Kempo theory and principles.
 This certifies that our teachers have extensive knowledge of not just Kempo, but philosophy, history, combat application, human biomechanics and psychological fight tactics.

 At the top of our school’s hierarchy is Grandmaster Shawn Gallagher and Professor John Hatfield.
 While Professor Hatfield is the current school owner, our curriculum and lineage runs through Grandmaster Gallagher.
 Some school owners are viewed as honorable, visiting Instructors at most schools, but not at BMA.
 Professor Hatfield teaches ninety-percent of our classes, runs the front office, and answers all incoming phone calls personally.

 Grandmaster Gallagher began his Martial Arts journey in the early 70's at the "United Studios of Self Defense" in Brockton, Massachusetts.
 At the age of sixteen he showed much promise and soon became one of his Instructors, Master Mangone's, top students.
 Shortly after earning his Black Belt Grandmaster Gallagher fought his way onto Grandmaster Fred Villari's full contact karate team and was recognized as one of the top competitors.

 After making a comeback at the age of 30, Grandmaster Gallagher was soon ranked as the top fighter in his age and weight class by the PKA (Professional Karate Association).
 He continued to fight in sport karate until the age of forty.